ReijuNorisugi/FDEQSS_2D/README.md

 The correspondance between each tag and version is summarized in tag.txt.

 ## Test run with example scripts
 After installing the docker image and cloning this repository, you can run the example simulaiton.
 At first, let's try the SCEC community benchmark problem BP1-FD.
+It will take a couple of minutes on a laptop.

 #### For arm64 machines:
 ```bash